-It is important to include extension spring specifications in both extension spring design as well as in placing an order.
+It is important to include specifications for extension springs in both spring design as well as in placing an order for extension springs.
 The following information is designed to provide assistance with building specifications for extension springs.

 Length, Maximum, Minimum, (Over all, Over coil, Inside Hooks).